HieuFromWaterloo/hieufromwaterloo_page/content/authors/admin/_index.md

 Hi, I'm a Full Stack Data Scientist with a firm grounding in statistics and computer science from the University of Waterloo.
 My focus and commitment center on solving complex data science problems, with a special focus on Natural Language Processing (NLP).
 My experience spans across vital sectors such as finance, cybersecurity, and the commercial domain name industry.

-I have a proven track record in building end-to-end, high-performance machine learning and deep learning services, ensuring their seamless scalability and robust high availability on cloud platforms.
+I have a proven track record in building end-to-end, high-performance machine learning and deep learning services on time and within budget constraints, ensuring their seamless scalability and robust high availability on cloud platforms.

 I'm deeply passionate about statistical/machine learning, deep learning (particularly in the context of NLP and Reinforcement Learning), and machine learning/data engineering.
 {style="text-align: justify;"}